hugo-ribaud/bumb-buddy/memory-bank/activeContext.md

 # Active Context: BumpBuddy

-_Version: 1.4_
+_Version: 1.5_
 _Created: 2025-05-06_
-_Last Updated: 2025-05-24_
+_Last Updated: 2025-01-27_

 ## Current Focus

+**Production Cleanup and Optimization - COMPLETED**: Successfully completed comprehensive production cleanup of the BumpBuddy app.
+Removed all debug code, test data, and development artifacts.
+Fixed component architecture issues including ThemeToggle component refactoring to use modern PreferencesContext.
+The app is now production-ready with clean, optimized code.

 **Timeline UI Enhancement - COMPLETED**: Successfully improved the TimelineScreen user interface by replacing the week number circles with fetal size images.
 This creates a more visually appealing timeline while saving space by removing the separate FetalSizeComparison component from timeline cards.
 Users can now see the fetal size images directly in the week circles, with the detailed information available when they open the week details page.

 **Translation System Enhancement for Supabase Data - FULLY COMPLETED**: Successfully implemented comprehensive translation support for all data fetched from Supabase.
 The app now has a complete i18n infrastructure with support for English, Spanish, and French, including both UI elements and database content.
 All components are language-aware and automatically refetch data when the user switches languages. **ALL 40 pregnancy weeks now have complete translations in Spanish and French**, and the service has been fixed to handle missing translations gracefully with proper fallback to English.

-**Next Priority: Performance Optimization and Secondary Features**: Focus is now shifting to performance optimization, UI/UX refinement, and beginning development of secondary features like appointment scheduling, push notifications, and enhanced functionality.
+**Next Priority: App Store Preparation and Deployment**: With the app now production-ready, focus is shifting to app store preparation, final testing, and deployment processes.

 ## Immediate Next Steps